-Xilinx devices use various types of routing resources to support most common clocking schemes and requirements such as high fanout clocks, short propagation delays, and
+Xilinx devices use various types of routing resources to support most common clocking schemes and requirements such as high fanout clocks, short propagation delays, and extremely low skew.
+Clock skew affects any register-to-register path with either a combinational logic or interconnect between them.

-RECOMMENDED: Run a design analysis report (report_design_analysis) to generate a timing report, which includes information on clock skew data.
+RECOMMENDED: Run a design analysis report ($report_design_analysis$) to generate a timing report, which includes information on clock skew data.
 Verify that the clock nets do not contain excessive clock skew.

 Clock skew in high performance clock domains (+300 MHz) can impact performance.
 In general, the clock skew should be no more than 500 ps.
 For example, 500 ps represents 15% of a 300 MHz clock period, which is equivalent to the timing budget of 1 or 2 logic levels.
 In cross domain clock paths the skew can be higher, because the clocks use different resources and the common node is located further up the clock trees.
-SDC-based tools time all clocks together unless constraints specify that they should not be, for example:
+SDC-based tools time all clocks together unless constraints specify that they should not be (e.g., set_clock_groups, set_false_path, or set_max_delay -datapath_only).